Protecting Unity Games

 Select the desired platform and click the 'Switch Platform' button.

 Unity offers the option of three different scripting backends depending on target platform: Mono, .NET and IL2CPP.

 The first two scripting backends, Mono and .NET, produce managed code which can be easily reversed engineered.
-(See the viewing an unprotected assembly example to see how easy it is.)
+(See the Reverse Engineering page to see how easy it is.)